 Valletta is very small and therefore doesn’t have a lot on offer when it comes to accommodation.
 A far better solution would be to base yourself in Sliema and visit Valletta from there, it’s easily accessible within a few minutes by ferry or bus.
 However, if you have your heart set on staying in this diminutive capital, here is where we recommend:

 Domus Zamittello Hotel — This hotel, located in the heart of Valletta and within a stone’s throw of the beautiful Upper Barrakka Garden, is a fantastic place to rest your head in the Maltese capital.
 They have a number of spacious and comfortable rooms available, a free breakfast included, and a helpful staff to ensure you have a great visit.
-Click here to see their latest prices
+Click here to check availability

-The Saint John — This hotel is the perfect place to stay in you have a higher budget and are looking for a bit of luxury on your trip to Malta.
+The Saint John — This hotel is the perfect place to stay if you have a higher budget and are looking for a bit of luxury on your trip to Malta.
 Excellently located in Valletta, they have a number of wonderful, air-conditioned rooms on offer, fantastic facilities, and 24-hour reception.
-Click here to see their latest prices
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Valletta!